-Module D. School Bus Supervision (3 hours)
+Module E: School Bus Supervision

-- 1) Identify the role of the paraeducator in school bus supervision. - 2) Explain how to establish rules, routines, and procedures for school bus riding. - 3) Explain how to maintain order on the bus. - 4) Explain rules and procedures to be followed in school bus emergencies. - 5) Describe basic school bus operation procedures.
+- 1) Describe the role and duties of the paraeducator in school bus supervision. - 2) Describe how to establish rules, routines, and procedures for school bus riding. - 3) Describe how to maintain order on the school bus. - 4) Describe the rules and procedures to be followed in school bus emergencies. - 5) Describe basic school bus operation procedures.